KenHino/PyVibLocalizer/README.md

             set PYTHONHOME=`which python3` # May be not not required
             alias blender='/usr/bin/blender --python-use-system-env'
             ```
             where `/usr/bin/blender` is your blender installed PATH.
-In MaxOS, this may be `/Applications/Blender.app/Contents/MacOS/Blender`.
+In Mac OS, this may be `/Applications/Blender.app/Contents/MacOS/Blender`.
             When you execute `main.py`
             ```
             $ blender --python main.py